kshaffer/musi299/contract.md

 - allow appropriate time for review & questions, at the appropriate moments in the learning cycle;
 - make himself available to students during office hours;
 - will respond to requests for help via email or Twitter within one or two class days;
-- not require final assessments until the above has had ample opportunity to take place.
+- not require final assessments until the above has had ample opportunity to take place; and
+- communicate with students if unable to perform any of the above.

 Students will . . .